Zingabopp/BeatSync/README.md

  * Beast Saber: Bookmarks, Follows, Curator Recommended
  * Beat Saver: FavoriteMappers, Hot, Downloads
  * ScoreSaber: Trending, Top Ranked, Latest Ranked, Top Played
+# Installation
+* Extract the release zip to your Beat Saber folder (or manually place BeatSync.dll into your Plugins folder).
+* You must also have the following mods for BeatSync to function:
+  * BSIPA
+  * SongCore
+  * CustomUI
+  * BeatSaverDownloader

 # Usage
 **First Run:**
-* Run Beat Saber after installing the mod and set the settings in-game (Settings > BeatSync) or in UserData\BeatSync.json.
+* Run Beat Saber after installing the mod and configure the settings in-game (Settings > BeatSync) or in UserData\BeatSync.json.
 * Beat Saber must be restarted for it use the modified settings to download songs.

 # Configuration
-Configuration is currently only available by editing BeatSync.json in the UserData folder.
+Configuration can be done in-game in Settings > BeatSync or by (carefully) editing the BeatSync.json file in your UserData folder.

-Each feed has the following options:
+__Each feed has the following options:__
 * Enabled: If true, BeatSync will use this feed to download songs.
 * MaxSongs: Maximum number of songs to download from that feed.
 * CreatePlaylist: Creates/Maintains a playlist using songs from the feed.
 Songs that are found by the feed but have already been downloaded are also added to the playlist.